9 Things To Do In Nice With Kids18 November, 2021by Bounce

 Best of all is that Castle Hill is free to visit.
 Check out our guide to the other best free things to do in Nice.

 Patinoire Jean Bouine

 The Patinoire Jean Bouine is an ice rink covering 1800 square meters.
 Here there are regular musical evenings and shows.
-In the same building is a covered Olympic swimming pool, a bowling alley, and a kid-friendly water garden for two to five year olds.
+In the same building are a covered Olympic swimming pool, a bowling alley, and a kid-friendly water garden for two to five-year-olds.

 For older kids, falling down might be half the fun, but there is a gentler approach for younger members of the family.
 The Jardin de Glace is an area where young children aged between two and eight can learn the delicate art of ice skating.
 Here, smaller kids learn to get their balance using specially made plastic penguins to support them as they glide across the ice.

 Opening hours vary according to the time of year and the entry costs 2 Euros per person.
 It is situated on Rue Jean Allegre.